-While teen drug abuse is down in terms of overall usage across the country, there is one particular area that has healthcare and addiction treatment professionals concerned – Vicodin.
+Teen drug abuse is down in terms of overall usage across the country.
+However, one drug continues to concern healthcare and addiction treatment professionals – Vicodin.

 Teen Vicodin Abuse

-The most commonly used, and abused, prescription painkiller in the world, Vicodin is a powerful opiate used to help men and women cope with the pain from injury, recovery from surgery and other serious conditions.
-The euphoric state the drug produces, combine with the opiate elements contained within to create an addictive experience.
+Vicodin is the most commonly used and abused prescription painkiller in the world.
+The powerful opiate is used to help men and women cope with pain from injury, recovery from surgery, and other serious conditions.
+The euphoric state the drug and its opiate elements create an addictive experience for users.

-Teen Vicodin abuse is on the rise because of the powerful high that the drug produces, as well as increased access to prescription medications across a number of different channels.
+Teen Vicodin abuse is on the rise because of the powerful high that the drug produces.
+Also, increased access to prescription medications have grown across a number of different channels.

 How Does Teen Vicodin Abuse Start?

-Most teens are introduced to Vicodin by a friend who assures them that because a doctor originally prescribes the pills – that they are safer than illicit street drugs such as heroin or cocaine.
-Once the teen begins abusing Vicodin on a regular basis, they may find supplies of the drug in their parent’s medicine cabinet or in the homes of friends and family members.
+A friend often introduces Vicodin to most teens.
+As a result, they’re assured that because a doctor originally prescribes the pills, they are safer than illicit street drugs.
+Once a teen starts abusing Vicodin on a regular basis, they often turn to their parent’s medicine cabinet next.

 Vicodin is one of the most powerful prescription painkillers on the market.
-It is a highly addictive drug that carries with it a number of side effects and long-term health consequences.
-For example, taking large amount of Vicodin over an extended period of time can cause liver damage, heart problems and other serious issues.
+It is a highly addictive drug that has a number of side effects and long-term health consequences.
+Taking large amount of Vicodin over an extended period of time can cause liver damage, heart problems, and other serious issues.

-The boy or girl who has become dependent on Vicodin will put the drug ahead of everything else in her life, allowing her studies to suffer and her personal relationships to fall apart.
+The boy or girl who has become dependent on Vicodin will put the drug ahead of everything else in her life.
+They will allow ther studies to suffer and her personal relationships to fall apart.
 Many Vicodin addicts will engage in unlawful or unethical behavior in order to support her habit.

 Addiction and the Internet

-Although few people are aware of it, the Internet is playing a significant role in the rise in teen Vicodin abuse across the United States.
-Currently, there are thousands of illicit pharmacies doing business over the web – most of which will send out a prescription (or the pills themselves) to anyone with a mailing address and a valid credit card number.
-For web-savvy teens, this makes it incredibly easy to obtain large quantities of these dangerous drugs.
+Few people are aware that the Internet plays a significant role in the rise in teen Vicodin abuse.
+Currently, there are thousands of illicit pharmacies doing business over the web.
+Also, most of these sites send out a prescription (or the pills themselves) to anyone with a mailing address and a valid credit card number.
+For web-savvy teens, it is incredibly easy to obtain large quantities of dangerous drugs.

 Getting Help for a Teen Vicodin Problem